How to save more for retirement – 5 simple tips

 Pay yourself first

-You know that you want to save more money for retirement, but how can you make this a priority?
+You know that you want to save more for retirement, but how can you make this a priority?
 Decide how much extra you want/need to contribute to your retirement and set up a transfer immediately after payday.
 Once the money is gone from your account, you will adjust your budget and manage to live without it.
 This way of paying yourself first is powerful, because it emphasises that YOU are the most important person in your life.
 Then investing in yourself first becomes the number one priority.

 Was this useful?